Classic Gluten-Free Lebkuchen Cookies

 Iced gluten free lebkuchen cookies on a cooling rack.

-In celebration of some of our family members getting German citizenship, I am working on a few new gluten free German recipes for the blog.
+In celebration of some of our family members obtaining German citizenship, I am working on a few new gluten-free German recipes for the blog.
 I have a few already, but it is time for me to get more holiday baking started.
-My latest recipe, these gluten free lebkuchen, will surely please every cookie lover!
-I include a dairy-free option as well!
+My latest recipe, these gluten-free lebkuchen, will surely please every cookie lover!

-I have 100s of delicious gluten free cookie recipes on the blog.
+I have 100s of delicious gluten-free cookie recipes on the blog.
 Let me know which of my cookie recipes you make.
+You can also find them in my Gluten-Free Cookie Guide.

 Two lebkuchen on a small plate.
 One has a bite taken out.